openstack/devstack/doc/source/networking.rst

 * neutron (including l3 with openvswitch)
 * private project networks for each openstack project
 * a floating ip range of 172.24.4.0/24 with the gateway of 172.24.4.1
-* the demo project configured with fixed ips on 10.0.0.0/24
+* the demo project configured with fixed ips on a subnet allocated from the 10.0.0.0/22 range
 * a ``br-ex`` interface controlled by neutron for all it's networking (this is not connected to any physical interfaces).
 * DNS resolution for guests based on the resolv.conf for you host